 I’m a big fan of Thank You cards.
 I’ve been known to send them to co-workers for helping me with a project and to radio DJ’s for tickets or things I’ve won on their station.
 I love the idea of preparing one for my husband for Thanksgiving!

 It’s a great reminder to reflect on the positive things about each other and to show appreciation.
 I just ordered these Southern Hospitality cards to use this year.
 We write our cards and then I place them at the dinner table where the name cards would normally be.
-We read them before dinner.
-It sets a great tone for the day.
+We read them before dinner and it sets a great tone for the day.

 Keep a “Thankful” jar or box

 I love to recognize reasons and moments of gratitude so I love this idea.

 Throughout the month of November record all of the reasons why you are thankful for your spouse on small scraps of paper and put them in a “Thankful” jar or box.
 (I love this Positive Thoughts Jar.
 It comes with 365 positive thoughts but I put those away for November and fill it with our own notes).